junxit/us-congress-code/title-10/chapter-47/sec-825a.md

 ### Amendment of Section

 Pub.
 L. 114–328, div.
 E, title LV, § 5183, title LXIII, § 5542, Dec.
 23, 2016, 130 Stat.
-2900, 2967, provided that, effective on the date designated by the President, not later than the first day of the first calendar month beginning two years after Dec.
-23, 2016, with implementing regulations prescribed by the President not later than one year after Dec.
-23, 2016, and with provisions relating to applicability to various situations, this section is amended to read as follows: § 825a.
+2900, 2967, and Ex.
+Ord.
+No. 13825, Mar.
+1, 2018, 83 F.R.
+9889, provided that, except as otherwise provided, effective on Jan.
+1, 2019, as designated by the President, with implementing regulations and provisions relating to applicability to various situations, this section is amended to read as follows: § 825a.
 Art.
 25a.
 Number of court-martial members in capital cases (a) In General.—In a case in which the accused may be sentenced to death, the number of members shall be 12. (b) Case No Longer Capital.—Subject to section 829 of this title (article 29)— (1) if a case is referred for trial as a capital case and, before the members are impaneled, the accused may no longer be sentenced to death, the number of members shall be eight; and (2) if a case is referred for trial as a capital case and, after the members are impaneled, the accused may no longer be sentenced to death, the number of members shall remain 12.
 See 2016 Amendment note below.

 ### Amendments